pzaino/thecrowler/doc/api/timeseries.md

 ## Endpoints

+### `GET /v1/timeseries/capabilities`

+Returns a stable, machine-readable description of the query enums, scope filters, and effective API limits supported by the running service.
+It is intended for API clients and UI capability discovery, requires no query parameters, and does not access the database.
+The response is deliberately selector-free and configuration-safe: it exposes only collection and aggregation enabled state, never metric selectors, privacy or retention policy, storage details, or credentials.
+Metric-specific public metadata remains available from `/v1/timeseries/metrics`.

 ### `GET /v1/timeseries/metrics`

 Lists active metric definitions in stable metric-ID order.
 Filters are `metric_id`, `metric_key`, `source` (metric source kind), `enabled`, `limit`, and `offset`.
 Definitions expose display and aggregation metadata and configured dimension keys, but not selectors, retention internals, cardinality policies, or privacy rules.